 RECORDING A DISAPPEARING LANDSCAPE

 ‘I was like an archaeologist amongst the ruins’, explains Arseniy Kotov a worker at one Russia’s last great concrete factories and a Brutalist documentarian.
+Author of Soviet Cities Labour, Life & Leisure.
 This is his extraordinary story.

 Britain may have been in the grip of industrial unrest in the 1980s, but 2670 miles away Arseniy Kotov had other things on his mind as a resident of Samara in South-Eastern European Russia.
 For Kotov he knew something unusual: he realised that his experience working in a factory in a closed city in the dwindling years of the Soviet Era afforded him an extraordinary moment in history.

 ‘It didn’t take much of a stretch of my imagination to recognise that I was like an archaeologist amongst the ruins of a great ancient civilization’, he wryly says.
 Kotov was a witness to the last breath of the Soyuz Rocket Factory, a crumbling document of Soviet-era architecture.
 ‘During lunchbreak I was able to roam freely, undisturbed, exploring a semi-abandoned factory.
 The workshops are unchanged since the 1980s, high-tech then, now outdated’.